secretflow/secretflow/docs/getting_started/deployment.md

 4. Note that `self_party` is `alice`.
 5. Please note that `sf.init` does not need to provide the `parties` parameter, but needs to provide a `cluster_config` to describe the communication address and port between the two organizations.
 6. To ensure `ports` of `alice` and `bob` can be accessed by each other and the firewall of the system isn't disabled, you are supposed to add the 'address' of `alice` and `bob` into the IP whitelist of each other.
-7. The command`telnet` usually is used to test the accessable of the port.
+7. The `telnet` command is typically used to test the accessibility of a port.
 ---
 ```python
 cluster_config ={